List of Futurama characters: Al Gore

+Bill Nye

+Nye (voiced by himself) first appeared alongside Neil deGrasse Tyson in the advertisement for the freemium mobile game Futurama: Worlds of Tomorrow, then in season 8's "Rage Against the Vaccine" where he discusses the Explovid-23 pandemic, and in season 9's "Attack of the Clothes" as the host of a science convention that Professor Farnsworth attends.

+Cara Delevingne

+Cara Delevingne (voiced by herself) severed head is used by the Professor Farnsworth in the season 9 episode "Attack of the Clothes" for his fashion-themed Frankenstein's monster.

+Delevigne is also the voice of the Makeup Bot in the season 8 episode "The Impossible Stream" as well as other minor characters in this season.

 Stephen Hawking

 Stephen Hawking (voiced by himself) made a guest appearance in the episode "Anthology of Interest I" as a member of the Vice Presidential Action Rangers (VPAR), who guard the space-time continuum.
 Along with Hawking at the end of the twentieth century they include Al Gore, Nichelle Nichols, Gary Gygax and their summer intern Deep Blue.
 He first appears as a customer at the pizzeria where Fry mistakenly believes him to have invented gravity for which Hawking accepts credit ("Yeah, sure.
 Why not?").
 After learning of Fry's inter-dimensional experience, he arranges for him to be kidnapped by the VPAR.

 Hawking also appears in The Beast with a Billion Backs as his own head in a flying jar, leading a scientific convention organized to study and discuss a tear in the universe.
 He says that despite writing a book about it, he has no idea what it is, although he has already cashed the check he got for writing it.
 Apparently he has the ability to shoot lasers that stun people from his eyes; he himself is surprised, remarking, "I didn't know I could do that" after stunning Professor Farnsworth and Professor Wernstrom.
 He also makes a brief appearance during the "Future Challenge 3000" segment in "Reincarnation".

 Due to a debilitating, long-term illness, Hawking was unable to speak with his own larynx, but his computer-assisted speech device was a trademark voice in popular culture.